Krish-Jain30/Care-Connect/README.md

 <<<<<<< HEAD
 # Care-Connect
-A hospital managing system created for the hackathon project by my team created with reactjs and tailwindcss.
+A hospital managing system created during the hackathon period with my team using MERN
 =======
 # React + Vite